micchyboy237/react-boilerplate/README.md

-# react-boilerplate
+# react-redux-boilerplate

-React Boilerplate with best practices based on latest trends / technologies
+React and Redux Boilerplate with best practices based on latest trends / technologies